TessKonwisarz/Portfolio/README.md

 Displaying [bar plots](bar_plot.htm) to compare the effects of gender on academic performance using student performance dataset (Dataset imported from [Kaggle](https://www.kaggle.com)).

+Displaying the same data for academic performance, instead using [boxplots](boxplot_performance.md)

 ## MRI Imaging Visualization

 Reading images from personal axial plane lumbar spine [MRI imaging dataset](MRI.htm), viewing all spine cross-sections in subplots and reslicing the data for coronal imaging plane.